darienmiller88/Pong-Online/README.md

 ![2 player pong](https://user-images.githubusercontent.com/32966645/99610001-f54ee900-29de-11eb-8c42-78be293f6366.gif)

 ## Installation
-  C++11 and SFML are needed to run the project
+  C++11 and SFML are needed to run the project.

   ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.